 background preloader

-untitled Disclaimer: "PMI®", "PMBOK®", "PMP®", "PMI-RMP®", "CAPM®" and "PMI-ACP®" are registered marks of the Project Management Institute, Inc. The Swirl logoTM is a trade mark of AXELOS Limited.
+Telecomix untitled Disclaimer: "PMI®", "PMBOK®", "PMP®", "PMI-RMP®", "CAPM®" and "PMI-ACP®" are registered marks of the Project Management Institute, Inc. The Swirl logoTM is a trade mark of AXELOS Limited.
 ITIL® is a registered trade mark of AXELOS Limited.
+PRINCE2® is a Registered Trade Mark of AXELOS Limited.
 Certified ScrumMaster® (CSM) and Certified Scrum Trainer® (CST) are registered trade marks of SCRUM ALLIANCE® The APMG-International Finance for Non-Financial Managers and Swirl Device logo is a trade mark of The APM Group Limited.
 The Open Group®, TOGAF® are trademarks of The Open Group IIBA®, the IIBA® logo, BABOK® and Business Analysis Body of Knowledge® are registered trademarks owned by International Institute of Business Analysis.
 CBAP® is a registered certification mark owned by International Institute of Business Analysis.
 COBIT® is a trademark of ISACA® registered in the United States and other countries.
-CISA® is a Registered Trade Mark of the Information Systems Audit and Control Association (ISACA) and the IT Governance Institute.
+SAP® is the trademark or registered trademark of SAP AG.

-CSS Font-Size: em vs. px vs. pt vs. percent / Kyle Schaeffer One of the most confusing aspects of CSS styling is the application of the font-size attribute for text scaling.
+Simple Ideas That Are Borderline Crafty (35 Pics) Click Here For More Amazing Ideas ANSSI CSS Font-Size: em vs. px vs. pt vs. percent / Kyle Schaeffer One of the most confusing aspects of CSS styling is the application of the font-size attribute for text scaling.
 In CSS, you’re given four different units by which you can measure the size of text as it’s displayed in the web browser.
 Which of these four units is best suited for the web?
-It’s a question that’s spawned a diverse variety of debate and criticism.
-Finding a definitive answer can be difficult, most likely because the question, itself, is so difficult to answer.
 Meet the Units “Ems” (em): The “em” is a scalable unit that is used in web document media.
 So, What’s the Difference?
 It’s easy to understand the difference between font-size units when you see them in action.
 As you can see, both the em and percent units get larger as the base font-size increases, but pixels and points do not.
 Em vs. We’ve decided that point and pixel units are not necessarily best suited for web documents, which leaves us with the em and percent units.
+When the client’s browser text size is set to “medium,” there is no difference between ems and percent.
 The Verdict The winner: percent (%).
+Addendum (January 2011)

 Related: